cpt-max/MonoGame-Shader-Samples/README.md

-# Edge-rounding Tesselation Shader for MonoGame
+# Edge-rounding Tessellation Shader for MonoGame

 ![Screenshots](/EdgeRounding.jpg?raw=true)

 This sample uses a hull and domain shader to round off the edges of a mesh.
 The mesh is created out of quad patches.
-The rounding radius and tesseltation factor can be changed dynamically.
+The rounding radius and tesselltation factor can be changed dynamically.

 ### Build for OpenGL
 - Open ShaderTestGL.csproj.